-If you have certain priorities that need to get done, make sure you do them.
+If you have certain priorities that need to get done, do them as soon as possible.
 One thing that can help is making a to-do list.
-You don’t want to give yourself too many tasks to complete – keep your limitations in mind.
-If you aren’t able to complete something, it’s okay!
-Write it down for the next day.

-Set realistic goals and deadlines and make sure you stay on top of things.
-I know it’s easier said than done, but I promise you I feel relieved when I’m caught up on my work.
-Then I have plenty of time to relax and prepare for the next day.
+Set realistic goals and deadlines.
+I know it’s easier said than done, but I promise you’ll feel relieved when you’re caught up on work.
+Then you’ll have plenty of time to relax!

 - Close your eyes and relax your muscles